Happy Friday! We made it.

 If you are a crepe master then these will be so simple for you, if not don’t worry.
 I’ve got a few tricks to help make these totally accessible and non-intimidating!

-For the non pros (myself included) use a non-stick pan and spray with PAM after each crepe.
+To keep this simple and easy, use a non-stick pan and spray with PAM after each crepe.
 This isn’t necessary but makes it a bit easier for those of us who are paranoid about flipping/tearing the crepes.
 Second, I thinned out the batter a bit because it makes it easier to spread around the pan.
 And, lastly, I used a smaller pan which makes it much easier to flip and therefore harder to tear!

-- Crepe
+Crepe

 - 1 cup flour

-- ¾ cup water
+- 3/4 cup water

-- 1 cup milk (I used almond)
+- 1 cup milk (I used almond milk)

 - 2 large eggs

-- 1 tsp. sugar
+- 1 tsp sugar

 - 2 cups whipping cream